edgelesssys/constellation/rfc/external-kms.md

 The CKMS serves a gRPC API to get DEKs.
 It's designed to support different (cloud) KMS services as backend.
 Currently, only the ClusterKMS backend is used, which uses the master secret from the Kubernetes secrets to derive the DEKs.
-The only clients of the CKMS are the CSI drivers for now.
+The clients of the CKMS are the join-service and the CSI drivers.

 ### Implemented, but yet unused features